Access (to equipment, facilities, services etc.)

 In a peer to peer (or P2P) computer network participants are connected with each other, whereby the cumulative bandwidth of network participants is used.
 P2P networks are typically used for connecting nodes via ad hoc connections.
 A pure P2P network does not have the notion of clients or servers but only equal peer nodes that simultaneously function as both "clients" and "servers" to the other nodes on the network.
 Such networks are widely used for sharing content files such as software, audio, video, data or anything in digital format.
 Real-time data, such as telephony traffic or IPTV, is also passed using P2P technology.
 The technology itself is legal and applied increasingly in various business models.
 However, it has also been used for copyright infringements and the dissemination of child sexual abuse images (illegal file sharing).

 In parallel computing a is split into smaller programmes to be executed in different processors at the same time.
-This is way to speed-up the execution of computational tasks and is very useful for complex problems requiring high-intensity processing.
+This is a way to speed-up the execution of computational tasks and is very useful for complex problems requiring high-intensity processing.

 PIP - Physical infrastructure provider